 Improving Physician Satisfaction and Patient Care

-Imprivata OneSign offers Riverside physicians single sign-on to key applications, including the McKesson Horizon EHR system.
-A physician simply walks up to a computer—in patient rooms or in the ICU, Obstetrics, Nursery, OR and Preoperative suites—and swipes his fingertip on the biometric reader.
-OneSign automatically authenticates and logs in the physician, providing instant access to his desktop, network and applications - while maintaining the highest levels of data security.
+Imprivata OneSign offers Riverside care providers single sign-on to key applications, including the McKesson Horizon EHR system.
+A provider simply walks up to a computer—in patient rooms or in the ICU, Obstetrics, Nursery, OR and Preoperative suites—and swipes his fingertip on the biometric reader.
+OneSign automatically authenticates and logs in the care provider, granting instant access to his desktop, network and applications - while maintaining the highest levels of data security.

 “We set up OneSign SSO and Authentication Management on every computer our physicians might access in their daily rounds for a simplified and consistent user experience, stated Bierdz.
 “That has worked out really well, freeing up more physician time to focus on patient care.”

-Once Riverside’s physicians were enrolled and comfortable with OneSign, IT started rolling the solution out to the nursing staff on a targeted basis, starting with the ICU, Pediatrics, and Rehabilitation units, holding one-hour training sessions during shift changes.
+Once Riverside’s care providers were enrolled and comfortable with OneSign, IT started rolling the solution out to the nursing staff on a targeted basis, starting with the ICU, Pediatrics, and Rehabilitation units, holding one-hour training sessions during shift changes.

 Reducing Help Desk Requests